 Over these past months, we’ve shared a few hair care and styling tips to help you stay fresh during quarantine but had yet to cover beard maintenance—until now.
 If you’ve been searching for some tips on how to keep your beard shapely and moisturized, we’ve got you covered.
-We phoned Celebrity Hairstylist and TRESemmé’s Latin Ambassador Stylist, Marco Peña to get the scoop on all things facial hair.
+We phoned Celebrity Hairstylist and TRESemmé’s Latin Ambassador Stylist Marco Peña for the scoop on all things facial hair.
 Find out what you need to add to your beard maintenance routine to stay on top of your facial hair care.
 Read on:

 Beard Maintenance 101